 You are doing a good job!

-If these resources give you more quality time with your kids (and less time searching for the perfect resource), show your appreciation by joining the patreon community, or make a one-time contribution on Venmo @Raising-Luminaries.
+If these resources give you more quality time with your kids (and less time searching for the perfect resource), show your appreciation by leaving a comment below and/or making a contribution.

 January Family Actions